 NATIONAL INSTITUTES OF HEALTH

-The Office of History, National Institutes of Health exists to advance historical understanding of biomedical research within the NIH and the world.
-Through preserving records of significant NIH achievements, innovative exhibits, educational programs, and training researchers from multiple disciplines, the Office of History explores the past to enhance present understanding of the health sciences and the NIH.
+The Office of NIH History at the National Institutes of Health exists to advance historical understanding of biomedical research within the NIH and the world.
+Through preserving records of significant NIH achievements, innovative exhibits, and educational programs, the Office of NIH History explores the past to enhance present understanding of the health sciences and the National Institutes of Health.

 Eric Boyle, Quack Medicine: A History of Combating Health Fraud in Twentieth-Century America.
 Praeger, 2013.